hamzaelmi068/StoolAnalysisX/README.md

 Persistent abnormalities require immediate medical attention.
 </div>

----

-## 🐝 Contributing
-We welcome contributions to StoolHealthAnalyzer!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`feature-branch`).
-3. Commit your changes and push to your fork.
-4. Submit a pull request for review.

----

 ## 📚 License
 This project is licensed under the terms of the MIT License.
 See the full license text below: